Mario Cerrito: TV appearances

 Cerrito and his family were featured on the Travel Channel's reality show Ghost Nation.
 Paranormal investigator Jason Hawes and his crew visited Cerrito's house and the program aired in October 2019.
 The episode was titled, "The Novelist's Nightmare."

 He also had a minor role in the series Chase Street, which was featured on Amazon Prime.

+Public appearances

+Cerrito was part of the Q&A panel of industry professionals at the first ever Salem County, New Jersey Film Festival.
+The event was held in Woodstown.